List of Muppets: Dr. Teeth and the Electric Mayhem

-A rock house band consisting of Dr. Teeth, the gravelly-voiced leader and keyboard player of the band; Floyd Pepper, the cynical "hippie" bass player; Janice, the lead guitar player with a flower child personality; Zoot, the laid-back saxophone player; and Animal, the crazed drummer.
-The trumpet player Lips was a later addition to the band.
-Other characters to perform with the Electric Mayhem on occasion were Rowlf the Dog on piano on many occasions, Rizzo the Rat on cymbals in the "Paul Simon" episode, Beaker on vocals in the "Diana Ross" episode, Scooter in The Muppet Movie, Clifford in The Muppets at Walt Disney World, and Crazy Harry as part of the band in the first episode and later.
+A rock house band consisting of six members: Dr. Teeth, the gravelly-voiced leader and keyboard player of the band, Floyd Pepper, the cynical "hippie" bass player, Janice, the lead guitar player with a flower child personality, Zoot, the laid-back saxophone player, Animal, the crazed drummer, and Lips, the mumbling trumpet player.
+Other characters to perform with the Electric Mayhem on occasion were Rowlf the Dog on piano on many occasions, Rizzo on cymbals in the "Paul Simon" episode, Beaker on vocals in the "Diana Ross" episode, Scooter in The Muppet Movie, Clifford in The Muppets at Walt Disney World, and Crazy Harry as part of the band in the first episode and later.